-Most weight loss surgeries work by decreasing the size of your stomach while also lessening the amount of hunger hormones in your body.
+Most weight loss surgeries work by decreasing the size of your stomach while lessening the amount of hunger hormones in your body.
 The result is rapid weight loss.
-How much weight can you lose and how fast?
+How much weight can you lose, and how fast?

-Most bariatric surgery patients go on to lose 50% or more of their excess weight within the first two years.
-Within the first 30 days alone, the weight loss tends to average 5 to 15 pounds per week.
+Most bariatric surgery patients lose 50% or more of their excess weight within the first two years.
+Within 30 days alone, the weight loss tends to average 5 to 15 pounds per week.
 By the end of the first month, most people lose around 20% of their excess weight.
 By six months, patients average 50% excess weight loss.
-The amount of weight you lose, and how quickly, may vary.
+The amount of weight you lose and how quickly may vary.

 Bariatric Surgery is Safe

-You’ll Want to Eat Better & More Slowly
+You’ll Want to Eat Better and More Slowly.

-Bariatric surgery patients experience a decrease in the hormone ghrelin, which affects hunger.
+Bariatric surgery patients experience decreased hormone ghrelin, which affects hunger.
 Many patients also report a change in their tastes and flavors, which can diminish their cravings for junk food.
 Surgeries like gastric sleeve and bypass simultaneously decrease your stomach capacity.
 These elements make the act of losing weight much easier.
-You’ll find yourself consuming smaller portions and healthier meals, and you won’t feel a bit deprived, because that’s all your body will be able to consume.
+You’ll find yourself consuming smaller portions and healthier meals, and you won’t feel a bit deprived because that’s all your body will be able to consume.

 Fast Recovery from Surgery

 Recovery from bariatric surgery is easier than you might think.
 You will spend two or three days in the hospital immediately following your procedure.
-You can then expect to be back to your normal activities within three to five weeks.
+You can then expect to return to your normal activities within three to five weeks.

 Lessened Risk of Cancer

-Studies show that bariatric procedures halve your risk of developing several cancers, including those of the breast, thyroid, skin, colon, kidney, uterus, and lung.
+Studies show that bariatric procedures halve your risk of developing several cancers, including breast, thyroid, skin, colon, kidney, uterus, and lung.

 Obese individuals tend to die an average of 12-15 years earlier than people of normal weight.
 Multiple studies of large populations of obese patients who underwent bariatric surgery showed that these individuals had an 89% increase in life expectancy compared to people with a similar BMI who didn’t have surgery.

-Obese women have a harder time trying to conceive than women in the normal weight range.
-Men, too, have a harder time getting a woman pregnant when his BMI is elevated.
-Research shows that not only can bariatric surgery improve fertility in both men and women, but maternal weight loss surgery has been shown to make for easier pregnancies with fewer risks to mom and baby.
+Obese women have a harder time conceiving than women in the normal weight range.
+Men, too, have a harder time getting a woman pregnant when their BMI is elevated.
+Research shows that bariatric surgery can improve fertility in both men and women, and maternal weight loss surgery has been shown to make for easier pregnancies with fewer risks to mom and baby.
 Mothers should wait 12 to 18 months after their procedures before trying to conceive to achieve these bariatric surgery benefits.

 Successful weight loss after bariatric surgery can lower your healthcare costs over your lifetime.
 They can also make you more productive at work, thus increasing your potential earning power.
 This puts more money in your pocket.
 All of these factors equate to a more fulfilling life.